-Section B Continued: K-12 Education Expense Credit Worksheet
+K-12 Education Expense Credit Worksheet

-Lines 12a through 12j - Complete one line for each qualifying student, filling out Columns A through F by following the instructions
+Lines 10a through 10j- Complete one line for each qualifying student, filling out Columns A through G using the following instructions.

 If a student attended more than one school during the tax year, please use a separate line for each school.